beeware/briefcase/docs/reference/platforms/macOS/app.rst

 ``universal_build``
 ~~~~~~~~~~~~~~~~~~~

-A boolean, indicating whether Briefcase should build a universal app (i.e, an app that
+A Boolean, indicating whether Briefcase should build a universal app (i.e, an app that
 can target both x86_64 and ARM64).
 Defaults to ``true``; if ``false``, the binary will
 only be executable on the host platform on which it was built - i.e., if you build on
 an x86_64 machine, you will produce an x86_65 binary; if you build on an ARM64 machine,